Boavizta/ecobenchmark-applicationweb-backend/CONTRIBUTING.md

 #### Implementation Spirit

-Remember that is not a  becnhmark to make language competition.
+Remember that is not a  benchmark to make language competition.
 But an eco benchmark to identify which design choice got impact on web application footprint on our planet.
 Design should represent practices from the communities.

 #### Degraded use case